 The activities that are covered are such as issuing letters of credit, as well as lending and forfaiting.

-A number of different parties are involved in trade finance circle these include :banks, trade finance companies, importers and exporters, insurers, export credit agencies.
+A number of different parties are involved in trade finance circle these include :banks, trade finance companies, import businesses and exporters, insurers, export credit agencies.

 Types of Trade Finance products